mitchdebrah/Project_1_Blackjack/README.md

 c.The first card of player1  is hidden from the player 2, but the other is visible.

 d.value of a card is its face value for the numbered cards, 10 for a jack, queen, or king, and either 1 or 11 for an ace.
 The value of a hand is the sum of the cards.

+e.
+The the purpose of the game is to have a hand with a value close to 21 without going over and also have a value greater than the other player.

+f.an ace and face card count as 21, a winning hand and its a winning hand